 Why is the need so great for equine retirement sanctuaries?

-Once retired to Mitchell Farm, horses are truly retired.
-Although each horse has a stall to return to in the evening or during bad weather, they spend as much time as possible grazing in pastures in the beautiful Salem Valley.
 Our equine retirees have earned their retirement and therefore will not ever be ridden again.
-Without the pressures of competition or bearing human weight, they are free to remember (or learn) what it means to be a horse.
-Volunteers each horse on a regular basis; medical and dietary needs are handled by the staff, and routine health check are performed by a Veterinarian.
+Without the pressures of competition or bearing human weight, they are free to remember, or learn, what it means to "just be a horse".
+Volunteers groom each horse on a regular basis: minor medical and dietary needs are handled by the staff; dental, hoof care and routine health care or issues are attended to by our veterinarian and farrier.